John Mulaney & the Sack Lunch Bunch: Future

 Mulaney has suggested in an interview with Vulture that he hopes to do another Sack Lunch Bunch special, and that he has material that did not make it into the first one that he hopes to explore in later specials.
-In July 2020, it was announced that Mulaney has signed a deal with Comedy Central for two more Sack Lunch Bunch specials, reportedly with the same cast.
+In July 2020, it was announced that Mulaney had signed a deal with Comedy Central for two more Sack Lunch Bunch specials.
+As of 2026, they had not been produced.